DiamondLightSource/discorpy/docs/source/usage/demo_02.rst

       . (a) Horizontal lines. (b) Vertical lines.

-- As can be seen from the highlighted output above, the slopes of horizontal lines and vertical lines are quite different, compared to the results in :ref:`example 1 <example_01>`.
+- As can be seen from the highlighted output above, the slopes of horizontal lines and vertical lines are quite different, compared to the results in :ref:`demo 1 <demo_01>`.
   This indicates that there is a perspective effect.
 We can confirm that by plotting coefficients of parabolic fits of lines.
 Note that the signs of b-coefficients of parabolic fits for horizontal lines are reversed because they use a different